CDCgov/machine-learning-influenza-ferret-model/README.md

 ## Overview

 R code used for the machine learning portion of: "Machine learning approaches for influenza A risk assessment: identifying predictive correlates using ferret model in vivo data".
+Manuscript under review at Communications Biology.

 This project also includes CSV files for summary data & metrics used to create figures from the manuscript in the "inputs" directory.